jlyonsmith/HowTo/New_Mac_Setup.md

 ## Chrome

 Install [Chrome](https://www.google.com/chrome/browser/desktop/index.html).
-After installation install [LastPass](https://lastpass.com/misc_download2.php)
+After installation install [LastPass](https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd/related) and use it to log into your Chrome profile.
+This should install the extension you use on other Chrome instances.

 ## Safari